 TURN TO - an order to begin work.

 UNDERWAY - a military vessel that is not presently moored to a pier, or at anchor.

 WATCH - period of duty, usually of four hours’ duration.
-The day at sea has